freeflowuniverse/crystaltools/scripts/ct_help.md

-# Crystal Tools Commands
+# Crystal & Publish Tools Commands

-- crystaltools help
-- crystaltools develop

-- ct_build          : build the crystal tools
 - publtools_build   : build the publishing tools
+- publishtools help
+- publishtools develop

 - ct_check          : check if crystaltools installed, if not will build
 - ct_reset          : will reset env
+- crystaltools      ...

 - v_check/v_build       : will check if vlang installed, if not will install from code
 - vls_check/vls_build   : will see if vls installed if not, will pull git & compile and install
-- rmb_check : will install reliable message bus installed